 This will depend on a number of factors like your cat’s age, temperament, sense of adventure and intelligence.
 Most cats figure it out in about 8 weeks or so, as long as you are patient and understanding.
 If your cat is older (above 8 years) or not litter trained it might take a bit longer as they have more bad habits to un-learn.
 Our oldest successfully trained cat so far is Oscar who started when he was 12 years old!
 And that’s not to mention Lucky the 3-legged cat who overcame some obvious issues to become a Litter Kwitter graduate!

 Works for all cats

 The training is organised into 3 colour-coded stages to make it simple for the cat owner to follow.
-The product is supplied with a 20 minute DVD to actually show cat owners what to do, how to do it & what to expect at each stage.
+The online video tutorials actually show cat owners what to do, how to do it & what to expect at each stage.

 Any cat that can use a litter tray should be able to learn to use the toilet.

 Yes.
 In fact kittens are probably the easiest to train.
 However, we don’t recommend training kittens below the age of 3 months or particularly small kittens as they may not be strong or coordinated enough to balance well on the toilet rim.

 The simple answer is yes!
 Customers have told us of their 7, 10 and 12 year old cats successfully learning to use the loo.
 Young cats have fewer bad habits to unlearn whereas older cats have more entrenched behaviours.
 However, each cat is different & if you have an older cat you will know its personality well.
 If it’s generally bright, easy-going and receptive to change then there should be no problem.
 As a rule of thumb we’d say that up to the age of five or six there should be no problem.
 For older cats just be prepared to be a little more patient & make changes more slowly.